Pagan and Roman Catholic statues, and “carrying the god”

 OTHER CELTIC FEASTS ADOPTED BY ROMAN CATHOLICS AND PROTESTANTS

-In Celtic polytheism/pantheism religion, their gods are nature and the universe itself, and nature and the universe itself are their gods.
+In Celtic polytheism/pantheism religion, their gods are nature and the universe itself.
 The sun is the supreme god.
 As a result, the ancient Celts interpreted the months on the Celtic calendar circularly, viewing life as “a continual cycle of reincarnation,” or the rebirth or re-embodiment of the sun god, better expressed in the saying, “What goes around comes around.”
 That’s why the Celts named their months after their tree gods, while their circular seasons related to the ‘life/death/life’ cycles of the sun, which apparently manifested on earth in cycles of birth, growth, death, life, growth...
 Biblically, however, calendar months are viewed linearly, as in a straight line with a beginning at birth, continual growth, and an end at death, followed by eternal life, or as life ‘ongoing and then everlasting.’

 Celtic Summer Solstice (Lughnasdh;) Horse-racing other types of Gambling

 In Latin, the Word ‘Solstice’ means ‘sol,’ (the sun,) and ‘sistere,’ (stand still.)
 In Celtic tradition, the sun ‘stands still’ on mid-summer and mid-winter nights when the earth, in its oval orbit around the sun, is closest and furthest from the sun.
 Mid-summer solstice occurs on 21 June in the Northern hemisphere, the longest day and shortest night of the year.
-Traditionally, the Irish celebrated 1 August with the harvest festival Lughnasdh, honoring the sun god Lugh with singing, dancing, Olympian competitions, and competitions such as horseracing.
-The ancient Brits, in turn, honored the fertility goddess Macha during this mid-summer festival, (who supposedly died in childbirth after racing against the king’s horses,) with this ‘sport of kings.”
+Traditionally, the Irish celebrated 1 August with the harvest festival Lughnasdh, honoring the sun god Lugh with singing, dancing, Olympian competitions, and horseracing.
+The ancient Brits honored the fertility goddess Macha during this mid-summer festival, (who supposedly died in childbirth after racing against the king’s horses,) with this ‘sport of kings.”